ozcangul/aspnet-docs/aspnet/data/ef-mvc/inheritance.rst

 (In a production system you would make corresponding changes to the ``Down`` method in case you ever had to use that to go back to the previous database version.
 For this tutorial you won't be using the ``Down`` method.)

-.. note:: It's possible to get other errors when migrating data and making schema changes.
+.. note:: It's possible to get other errors when making schema changes in a database that has existing data.
 If you get migration errors you can't resolve, you can either change the database name in the connection string or delete the database.
+With a new database, there is no data to migrate, and the update-database command is much more likely to complete without errors.

-The simplest approach is to rename the database in appsettings.json.
+  The simplest approach is to rename the database in *appsettings.json*.
 The next time you run ``database update``, a new database will be created.

-  With a new database, there is no data to migrate, and the update-database command is much more likely to complete without errors.
-To delete a database, right-click the database in SSOX, click Delete, and then in the **Delete Database** dialog box select **Close existing connections**.
+  To delete a database, right-click the database in SSOX, click **Delete**, and then in the **Delete Database** dialog box select **Close existing connections** and click **OK**.

-  If that fails, another thing you can try is re-initialize the database by entering the following command in the PMC:   ``update-database -Migration:0``

 Test with inheritance implemented
 ---------------------------------